harlan-zw/nuxt-webpack-optimisations/README.md

 webpackOptimisations: true
 // no polyfilling css in development
 postcssNoPolyfills: true
+// inject the webpack cache-loader loader
+cacheLoader: boolean
+// use the hardsource plugin
+hardSourcePlugin: boolean
 ```

 You can disable features if you'd like to skip optimisations.